zk7/faulds/README.md

 Running Faulds will generate several files.
 If running with simulated samples, the generation code will output several files prefixed with `real_`.
 These contain the "real" distributions of the simulated dataset for ground truth.
 It will also write the ground truth alphas to `alphas.txt`.
 The Faulds algorithm itself will output files for each parameter (e.g., `owd_dist.txt` contains recovered one-way delay distributions).
 Each row of the file corresponds to one iteration.
 Distributions for user features and final classification results are output after the last iteration.

+After each iteration, Faulds writes the currently recovered distribution to `iteration_state.bin`.
+This can be used as a checkpoint to restart Faulds from this point (the same dataset and database must be provided).

 ### OS Signatures